Patrizia Top Banner

 Performance verification

 Our diverse senior team drives a rigorous investment process, positioning PATRIZIA as a leading European real estate manager with a strong local presence, proprietary data insights and full ESG integration.
-Our top rankings in residential, value-add, and dealmaking underscore our market access and execution excellence, delivering value to clients.
+Our top rankings in residential, value-add, and dealmaking underscore our market access and execution excellence, delivering value to our clients.

 COMPLIANCE STATEMENT